 Art Of Tea is a good place to find just about any tea under the sun.
 They always have some interesting herbal teas and blends as well as more traditional true teas like green and black tea.

-Even with the added match green tea the genmaicha flavor is still front and center.
-But the matcha flavor does bring a new diension to this venerable classic.
+Even with the added matcha green tea, the genmaicha flavor is still front and center.
+But the matcha flavor does bring a new dimension to this venerable classic.
 How much does the flavor profile change?
 Let’s find out.

 What Does Art Of Tea Kyoto Tea Taste Like?

-Lets start with the most inportant flavor aspect of this tea.
+Let’s start with the most important flavor aspect of this tea.
 It is still a genmaicha green tea.
-The raosted nutty flavor of the rice is there in full force.
+The roasted nutty flavor of the rice is there in full force.
 So don’t worry about it being pushed to the wayside by the matcha.